Health-RI/health-ri-metadata/tests/TestingDocumentation.md

 ## Running the tests

-The tests are automatically run by Github actions on every pull request.
+The tests are automatically run by GitHub Actions when a pull request changes files under `Formalisation(shacl)/**` or `tests/**`.
 However, you can also run these locally.
-You will need to have [Hatch](https://www.python.org/) installed on your computer.
+You will need to have [Hatch](https://hatch.pypa.io/latest/) installed on your computer.
 To install Hatch, follow the instructions at this link for your operating system: <https://hatch.pypa.io/latest/install/>

-To run the tests, go to your commandline of choice and running `hatch run test`.
-You will get a test report then.
+To run the tests locally, run `hatch run test` from the repository root.
+The CI workflow currently runs `hatch run pytest`; both commands run the pytest-based testing harness.

 If any of the tests fail, the testing tool will show you which test failed and what the associated error message was.